LostArtefacts/TRX/docs/trx/lua/reference/CONSOLE.md

   - <a id="console.log.debug.message" name="console.log.debug.message"></a>**`message`** (any).
 Any value; a table is pretty-printed.

 - <a id="console.eval" name="console.eval"></a>[lua]`trx.console.eval(command, [opts])`
-  Runs a string as a developer console command.
+  Runs a developer console command.
 Raises if the command fails.

-  Output is silenced by default and appears only in the terminal and the log file.
-Pass `{ verbose = true }` to show it in the console as a command typed by the player would.
+  Output appears only in the terminal and the log file by default.
+Pass `{ verbose = true }` to show it in the console, or `{ capture = true }` to return the logged text.

   Parameters:
   - <a id="console.eval.command" name="console.eval.command"></a>**`command`** (string).
 Command to run, as the player would type it.